 Medication Management May Be The Boost You Need To Restore Mental Well-Being.

 If you are burdened by mental health challenges, sometimes medication and psychiatry can make all the difference.
 If you would like to find out more about medication management, please visit our contact page to schedule a consultation.

 Contact a Board Certified Psychiatric Mental Health Nurse Practitioner Today

 Hear from a few of our satisfied patients.

-"I've seen many psychiatrists and nurse practitioners over the years, and no one has been near as helpful as Laura!
-Laura is very kind and non-judgmental and the online appointments mean I can attend my appointment during my work day.
-I highly recommend Laura."
+"I've seen many psychiatrists and nurse practitioners over the years, and no one has been near as helpful as Luana!
+Luana is very kind and non-judgmental and the online appointments mean I can attend my appointment during my work day.
+I highly recommend Luana."

-Meet Laura Mancuso, Our Psychiatric Mental Health Nurse Practitioner
+Meet Luana Rutherford, Our Psychiatric Mental Health Nurse Practitioner

 Experience and Education

-Laura works with her patients online only.
+Luana works with her Colorado patients online only.
 Online sessions are both convenient and safe for our patients during this COVID-19 pandemic.

 Luana is an in-network provider accepting the following insurances: Aetna, Cigna/Evernorth, United/Optum, Anthem/Blue Cross Blue Shield, Medicare, and Medicaid.